 What Is Endometritis?

-Endometritis is caused by infection such as:
+Endometritis is generally caused by infection.
+Infections that

-- infections resulting from the mix of normal vaginal bacteria
+- infections resulting from the mix of normal

 - placement of an intrauterine device (IUD)

 Endometritis can occur at the same time as other conditions in

 the pelvic area, such as an inflammation of the cervix called cervicitis.
 These

 Endometritis typically causes the following symptoms:

 - abdominal swelling

 - discomfort when having a bowel movement